- Travel and Places»

 All the crews are always smiling.
 It made us comfortable and at home.
 One of the little boy, which I suppose the son of one of the crews played with me and hugged me before we went home.

 In terms of the personnel services and friendliness, I will give them 98%.

 If you'll ask me, am I going to go back this place?
-I'll answer yes, with full conviction.
-This article is not paid, and I just did this as I want to tell the world how beautiful Philippines is.
+I'll answer yes, with full of conviction.
+This article is not paid, and I just did this as I want to tell the world how beautiful the Philippines is.

 For people who wanted to visit Villa Balinmanok, you can contact the owners through the following details:

 - Cellphone - 09152092010 | 09084551047 - Look for Ogie Belarma